 Nick Szabo¶

 Nick Szabo is a computer scientist, legal scholar, and cryptographer whose Bit Gold proposal represents the most direct conceptual precursor to Bitcoin.
 He is also credited with coining the term "smart contracts" in 1994, introducing the concept of self-executing contractual agreements encoded in software.
+Szabo's work synthesized ideas from cryptography, computer science, and economics to articulate a vision of digital money that would become reality with Bitcoin.

-Szabo first described Bit Gold in 1998 and elaborated on the concept in 2005.
-The system was designed to replicate the properties of physical gold in a digital environment, creating a secure, trustless method of transaction and value storage that did not rely on central authorities.
-While traditional financial systems require trust in banks or other institutions to manage money and verify transactions, Bit Gold proposed a system where the network itself would verify authenticity without requiring trust.
+At its core, Bit Gold was designed to replicate the properties of physical gold in a digital environment.
+Szabo aimed to create a secure, trustless method of transaction and value storage that did not rely on central authorities.
+In the traditional financial system, when you make a transaction using your bank account, you trust the bank to manage your money and verify the transaction.
+Bit Gold proposed a system where trust was unnecessary, as the authenticity of transactions would be verified by the network itself through mathematical proof.

 Blockchain Architecture¶